Governors State University, through its HOUSE Task Force, is committed to providing housing and support to students experiencing housing insecurity.

 Email: jkingery@govst.edu

-If you are a student in care and are in need of support, contact the Outreach Specialist:
+If you are a student in care and need support, contact the Outreach Specialist:

 Marcus Hilliard